nebula1234/jenkinprac/README.md

-this is from Docker! this is from MACOS at 8:01PM
+this is from Docker! this is from MACOS at 8:01PM and 8:21pm